 - repayment aligned with regular income timing

-Borrowers often want repayment systems that fit more naturally into their everyday budgeting routine.
+Customers often want repayment systems that fit more naturally into their everyday budgeting routine.

 This is one reason installment-style personal loans are becoming more commonly compared across Utah.